Checking In With Your Base: The Importance of Net Revenue Retention

 Net revenue retention is one of the most important metrics you can measure, because it indicates whether or not your product has value for your current customers and whether or not they’re happy with your pricing, response time, and reliability.
 Your net revenue retention rate shows how successfully your company is not only renewing business, but generating additional revenue from its existing customers.

-When running a business, it’s easy to get distracted by the shiny prospect of attracting and adding new customers—and while that is an important thing to do when growing a company, it’s just as important to think about customer acquisition cost (CAC) because on average, it’s 12.5 times more costly to acquire a new customer than it is to retain or upsell an existing customer, so it is critical you pay close attention to your net retention scores.
+When running a business, it’s easy to get distracted by the shiny prospect of attracting and adding new customers—and while that is an important thing to do when growing a company, it’s just as important to think about customer acquisition cost (CAC) because on average, it’s 12.5 times more costly to acquire a new customer than it is to retain or upsell an existing customer, so it is critical you pay close attention to your net retention rate.

 Gross revenue retention is always equal to or lower than net revenue retention, and it can’t be greater than 100%.
 The basic calculation is the same as net revenue retention, but the MRR for each individual customer in the current month can’t exceed the MRR for that customer from one year ago (remember, gross retention can factor in downgrades, but not upgrades).